 8. When your well-fed baby cries at night it could be due to following reasons mainly:

 - She is hot.

-- She just peed or needs to pee.
+- She just pee-ed or needs to pee.

-9. First, of all, decide where you need to change the diaper and then keep all diapering essentials in your arm’s reach.
-It should preferably be a changing station with a changing pad.
+9. First of all, decide where you need to change the diaper and then keep all diapering essentials in your arm’s reach – most likely closer to a changing station with a changing pad.

-10. This one is for dads: When diapering, make sure you have a picture side on the front and tabs side on the back.
+10. This one is for dads: when changing a diaper, make sure you have a picture side on the front and tabs side on the back.

-11. The diaper should not be on top of the umbilical cord – use pampers for newborns that are curved for the umbilical cord.
+11. The diaper should not be on top of the umbilical cord – use diapers specially designed for newborns by making them curved around the umbilical cord area.

-12. Expect more diaper blowouts, while your newborn is more in a laying down position or in a sitting position, the poop or pee has to go somewhere in and out the diaper.
-The best tips to prevent diaper blowouts are to size up, change frequently and do not delay diaper change for babies.
-However, for infants, you may want to wait for another 10 minutes to get everything clear out from inside.
+12. Expect more diaper blowouts when your newborn lays down position or in a sitting position; poop or pee has to go somewhere in and out of the diaper.
+The best tips to prevent diaper blowouts are to size up, change frequently, and delay diaper change for babies.
+However, you may want to wait for another 10 minutes to get everything clear out from inside for infants.

 Learn more tips on how to prevent baby and toddler diaper blowouts.

 The baby needs to eat as soon as she is born.
 Latching a baby immediately after birth is the best and recommended way to start your new journey of motherhood.